robynlm/aurel/docs/index.rst

 **Aurel will automatically do its best to calculate any relativistic term you ask for.**

+For a more in depth example, see the :doc:`notebooks/Example` for applications.
+Additionally a symbolic counterpart is also available via the `AurelCoreSymbolic` class, see the :doc:`notebooks/Example_symbolic` for details.

 Now if you want calculations over multiple moments in coordinate time, you can use the :func:`aurel.over_time` function.
 First, create a dictionary containing the spacetime and matter fields over time: